pavoltravnik/maxims-of-law/maxims-of-law.md

 Consuetudo debet esse certa.
 A custom ought to be certain.
 Dav.
 33.

 Consuetudo est optimus interpres legum.
-Custome is the best expounder of the law.
+Custom is the best expounder of the law.
 2 Co.
 Inst.
 18; Dig.
 1, 3, 37; Jenk.
 Cent.
 273.

 Consuetudo est altera lex.
 Custom is another law.
 4 Co.
 21.